Infinite-Nomic/Infinite-Nomic/rules.md

 Once per day, the player with the most Villages must pay a property tax equal to  n/2 IP, rounded down to the nearest whole number (n = number of villages owned by that player).
 This tax is stored in The Treasury, which is listed in #dailycry.
 In the event of a tie for the most villages, no tax is paid.

 # Rule 34
-For 1000 IP a player purchase a Mine by publically stating their purchase in #nomic.
-Any player with a Mine gains 20 IP per day.
+Item; Mine;  A player with at least one Mine gains 20 IP per day.
+A player may purchase a Mine for 1000IP.

 # Rule 35
 A player can ask for a loan from the Treasury.
 The monarch is entitled to negotiate the payment of the loan, including , method of payment(ips or in game items),time of payment, and value paid(never smaller than the value of the loan).